Downtown Parking Management Strategic Plan

 Parking Management Strategic Plan

-We are currently in the second phase of this four-phase plan:
+We are currently in the fourth phase of this four-phase plan:

 - Existing Conditions Report Opens in New Window .The Existing Conditions Report will be the foundation on which subsequent phases are based upon and would be made up of two primary components:

 - Provide planning and policy context for parking in Downtown Redmond by identifying past planning efforts and existing policies and regulations that influence the management and creation of parking today.

 - Survey and inventory existing parking resources and the management of those resources.

 - Identify Opportunities and Constraints.
 With the benefit of the findings from the Existing Conditions Report, opportunities and constraints will be identified.